 Critical review and analysis of specialised research topic

-PSYC4800 (together with PSYC4801A and PSYC4801B) forms a fourth year honours research project in Psychology.
+PSYC4800 (together with PSYC4803A and PSYC4803B) forms a fourth year honours research project in Psychology.
 Advanced topics in research methodology and research ethics relevant to the current set of projects undertaken by the cohort of students at this level.
 These topics are integrated and related to students' individual research projects.
 Students carry out a detailed literature review of the research area relevant to their research project, develop a research proposal and consider the ethical implications of their research.
-This work is completed under the supervision of a member of academic staff and the course coordinator.
+This work is completed under the supervision of a member of academic staff of the School of Psychology.

 1. Develop a research design including the selection of appropriate research methodology;